Membley Estate Ruiru

 Membley Estate is an upper middle-class suburb located near Nairobi, in the South-Western Ruiru Municipal area of Kiambu County.
-The suburb is located a short distance from Kenyatta University and Tatu City some 1.5 Kilometers from the Thika Road.
+The suburb is located a short distance from Kenyatta University, Kamakis and Tatu City some 1.5 Kilometers from the Thika Road.
 The Membley Baptist, St. Lucia Catholic Church and ACK St Mathew's Membley Churches are found within this locality.

 Administration

 Membley falls within the Ruiru Municipality Area (chartered in 2018) and hitherto the Nairobi Metropolitan Area.
 Administratively, the area falls within the Gitothua electoral ward of Ruiru Constituency, Kiambu County.
 The area is also domiciled within what was formerly Thika District.